Miles Briggs

-Miles Edward Frank Briggs (born 30 March 1983) is a British politician of the Scottish Conservative, who has served as a regional list Member of the Scottish Parliament (MSP) for the Lothian region since the 2016 Scottish Parliament election.
+Miles Edward Frank Briggs (born 30 March 1983) is a British politician of the Scottish Conservative Party, who has served as a regional list Member of the Scottish Parliament (MSP) for the Lothian region since the 2016 Scottish Parliament election.
 He served as the Scottish Conservative Shadow Cabinet member for Health and Sport from 2017 to 2020 and as the Scottish Conservative Chief Whip from 2020 to 2021.

 Early life

 Briggs was born in Preston, Lancashire in England, before moving to Perthshire with his family when he was young.
 Briggs was educated at Auchtergaven Primary School, Perth Grammar School and Robert Gordon University.

 Political career

 Briggs was the official Conservative Party candidate at the 2010 general election for the North East Fife constituency, then in the 2011 Scottish Parliament election for North East Fife.

-In 2016, he stood for the Edinburgh Southern constituency.
+Member of the Scottish Parliament

-In December 2015, Briggs was named second on the Scottish Conservatives' Lothian regional list in the 2016 Scottish Parliament election, behind party leader Ruth Davidson.
+In December 2015, Briggs was named second on the Scottish Conservatives' Lothian regional list in the 2016 Scottish Parliament election, behind party leader Ruth Davidson.He also stood in the Edinburgh Southern constituency, taking third place with 9,972 votes (26.1%).
+Davidson won election in the Edinburgh Central constituency, while Briggs was one of three successful Conservative candidates to be elected on the regional list.

 Briggs is the Scottish Conservative spokesman for Mental Health and Public Health in the Scottish Parliament In addition, he sits on the Health and Sport Committee of the Scottish Parliament.

 Briggs was announced as the official Conservative Party candidate for Edinburgh South West at the 2017 general election.
 He finished in second place, and received 16,478 votes, behind the sitting SNP MP, Joanna Cherry.
 Despite not being elected, Briggs was successful in significantly reducing Cherry's majority from 8,135 votes at the previous election, to just 1,097 votes.

+At the 2021 Scottish Parliament election, Briggs stood again in Edinburgh Southern, retaining third place, with a reduced vote share of 11.6%.
+He was the lead candidate on the party list in Lothian, and was re-elected as a regional member.

 On 12 January 2022, Briggs called for Boris Johnson to resign as Conservative party leader and Prime Minister over the Westminster lockdown parties controversy along with a majority of Scottish Conservative MSPs.

+In May 2025, in preparation for the 2026 Scottish Parliament election, Briggs was selected as the Conservative candidate for the redrawn East Lothian Coast and Lammermuirs seat, sitting in the new Edinburgh and Lothians East region.